Felteng/how-are-your-reactions/README.md

     - Modify the difficulty yourself to increase the score you gain.
 But also decrease your window of reaction where you lost points if you fail to click in time!

+- Test your reaction time with our **Reaction Game**.

+    - Simply wait and react as the big window turns green.
+And see how you did.

 ### Wireframes and initial js function planning